playfulprogramming/playfulprogramming/content/blog/basic-overview-of-packets-and-osi/index.md

 It doesn't wait for a full message to be sent or provide many guidelines for how to send the data, it just tells them to "come on over".

-`video: title: "A series of cars driving across 3 lines at various speeds.
-This is meant to represent the data flow of binary data on a bus architecture": ./bus_animation.mp4`
+<video src="./bus_animation.mp4" title="A series of cars driving across 3 lines at various speeds.
+This is meant to represent the data flow of binary data on a bus architecture"></video>

 In this example, the bus icons are similar to binary data - either a one or a zero.
 They're able to _move as quickly as possible down a "lane" that is allocated for a specific stream of data to come through_.
 A collection of "lanes" is called a "bus" (which is where the name of the architecture comes from.
 I was just being silly by representing the binary data as buses in the video above).
 Your system, right now, is streaming through _**many**_ thousands of these busses to communicate between your CPU and I/O devices (like your keyboard or speakers) and tons of other things.
 They're _typically divided to send specific data through specific lanes (or busses)_, but outside of that, there's little high-level organization or concepts to think through.